-Veneers or Braces (3 ANSWERS AS TO WHAT IS BEST)
+Veneers Or Braces (3 ANSWERS AS TO WHAT IS BEST)

 Orthodontic braces are the surest bet to fix your smile.
 It is a treatment system that will take a set amount of time.
 This time scale depends on the level of issues that the patient has.
 Braces in modern times are much less a fussy and painful experience than those of past times.
 You may have traditional metal and bracket braces.
 These may also come in ceramic and tooth-colored styles.